Saha2699/End-To-End-Data-Analytics-Project/README.md

 Exploratory Data Analysis Using Pandas:
 During EDA we found out that
-1.One column called 'Ship Mode' has some not available values 2.The column names are not in proper format
+1.One column called 'Ship Mode' had some "not available" values 2.The column names were not in proper format

 Data Transformation Using Pandas:
 1.Replaced some of the values of 'Ship Mode' with "NA" values.